Road House (1989 film): Plot

-James Dalton is a professional bouncer working security for a New York City nightclub.
-Stoic and cool-headed, he is haunted by memories of killing a man in self-defense by tearing out his throat.
-Businessman Frank Tilghman recruits Dalton to run security at his bar, the Double Deuce, in Jasper, Missouri.
-Tilghman plans to renovate the dilapidated venue and needs Dalton's highly regarded skills to tame its violent clientele.
-Dalton accepts on the condition of full operational control, promptly firing several staff for misconduct, theft, and drug dealing.
-He lodges in a simple barn owned by farmer Emmett, unaware that the mansion across the lake belongs to Brad Wesley, a crime boss who controls the town through bribery and intimidation.
+James Dalton is a professional bouncer working security for a club in New York City.
+Although stoic and cool-headed, Dalton is tormented by memories of a man he killed in self-defense by ripping out his throat.
+Frank Tilghman, a businessman, recruits Dalton to take over security at his club "Double Deuce" in Jasper, Missouri.
+Tilghman plans to invest substantial funds into the dilapidated club and needs Dalton's highly regarded skills to tackle the endemic violence and rough customers.
+Dalton agrees in exchange for full authority over the club's operations and immediately fires several employees for poor behavior, theft, and drug dealing.
+For privacy, Dalton stays in a sparse barn owned by a farmer named Emmett, unaware that the mansion on the adjacent lake belongs to Brad Wesley, a crime lord who controls the town through bribery, intimidation, and violence.

-Wesley's nephew, Pat McGurn—one of the dismissed employees—tries to intimidate Tilghman into rehiring him but fails.
-Pat later attacks Dalton, who, with the help of his new bouncers, throws him and his cohorts out.
-Wounded during the fight, Dalton seeks treatment from Dr. Elizabeth "Doc" Clay, with whom he begins a relationship, drawing Wesley's envy.
-After several failed attempts to disrupt business at the Double Deuce, Wesley tries to hire Dalton himself.
-When Dalton refuses, Wesley uses his connects to block the bar's liquor supply, forcing Dalton to call in favors and reunite with his mentor, veteran bouncer Wade Garrett.
+Wesley's nephew Pat McGurn, who is one of the fired employees, attempts to intimidate Tilghman into giving him his job back, but fails.
+Pat later attacks Dalton, who, with the help of his new bouncers, badly injures Pat and his accomplices.
+Receiving a knife wound in the process, Dalton visits a hospital, befriending Dr. Elizabeth Clay, to whom Wesley is also attracted.
+After sending his henchmen to unsuccessfully try to disrupt business at the Double Deuce, Wesley offers to hire Dalton himself.
+Dalton refuses, and Wesley uses his connections to prevent the Double Deuce from purchasing alcohol from any suppliers.
+Dalton uses his own connections to secure some supplies and reunites with his mentor Wade Garrett, an aging bouncer who arrives in town after a disconcerting phone call from Dalton.
+Wesley sends his men to destroy the Double Deuce's supplies, but Dalton and Garrett defeat them.